Union Township, Union County, New Jersey

 Union Township is a township in Union County, in the U.S. state of New Jersey.
 In the 18th century, the area that is now Union was then called Connecticut Farms.
-As of the 2020 United States census, the township's population was 59,728, an increase of 3,086 (+5.4%) from the 2010 census count of 56,642, which in turn reflected an increase of 2,237 (+4.1%) from the 54,405 counted in the 2000 census.
+As of the 2020 United States census, the township's population was 59,728, its highest decennial census count ever and an increase of 3,086 (+5.4%) from the 2010 census count of 56,642, which in turn had reflected an increase of 2,237 (+4.1%) from the 54,405 counted at the 2000 census.

 History

 Settled in 1667, Union was the third English speaking settlement in New Jersey after Elizabeth and Newark, with the area that is now Union then called Connecticut Farms.

 Union Township was the site of the Battle of Connecticut Farms.
 On June 6, 1780, British troops, led by Hessian General Wilhelm von Knyphausen, boarded boats on Staten Island bound for Elizabeth, New Jersey.
 At midnight, 5,000 troops started to land.
 They expected the Continental Army to give little resistance, believing that they were tired of the war and were poorly fed and paid.
 They also expected the citizens of New Jersey to welcome them.
 They were wrong on both counts and were unable to make their way to and through the Hobart Gap.

 Union Township was incorporated as a township by an act of the New Jersey Legislature on November 23, 1808, from portions of Elizabeth Township, while the area was still part of Essex County.
 It became part of the newly formed Union County on March 19, 1857.
 Portions of the township have been taken to form Linden Township (March 4, 1861), Roselle Park, (March 22, 1901), Kenilworth (May 13, 1907) and Hillside (April 3, 1913).
 In 1946, a group of residents pushed for the township's name to be changed to "Connecticut Farms", citing the potential benefits to area residents and businesses from the broad awareness of the historical significance of the name.

 The Self-Master Colony was a private experiment in housing the homeless; built on the Hoyt family mansion in Union Township in 1908.
 The colony was founded by Andress Small Floyd and his wife Lillian, lasting until 1938.